zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec14.md

 8         | 512       | 4096     | [RFC 5702]
 10        | 1024      | 4096     | [RFC 5702]

-It is also recommended that an RSA based algorithm has a key lenght of at least 2048 bit as stated in [Recommendation for key Management, part 1, revision 4], table 2 on page 53 in section 5.6.1 and table 4 on page 55 in section 5.6.2 (also link from [NIST Publications SP 800-57 Part 1 Rev. 4]
+It is also recommended that an RSA based algorithm has a key length of at least 2048 bit as stated in [NIST SP 800-57 Part 1 Rev. 4], table 2 on page 53 in section 5.6.1 and table 4 on page 55 in section 5.6.2.

-This test case verifies that RSA DNSKEYs follows the stated key lenghts from the RFCs and also the NIST recommended shortest key lenght.
+This test case verifies that RSA DNSKEYs follows the stated key lengths from the RFCs and also the NIST recommended shortest key length.

 ## Inputs